- Level - Beginner 30%

 Now that you've got everything ready, let's start installing Raspbian Lite.
 Raspbian Lite is the lightest version of Raspbian, the OS for the Raspberry Pi.
-Insert your micro SD card into your computer via an adapter and start up the Raspberry Pi imager.
-Allow the Raspberry Pi imager to make adjustments to your system.
+Insert your micro SD card into your computer via an adapter and start the Raspberry Pi imager on. stand the Raspberry Pi imager to make adjustments to your system.

 What you will see now is the following: